girlscript/winter-of-contributing/C_CPP/Data Structures/Array/Searching_Algorithms.md

       -1

-   ### :timer_clock: Time Complexity Analysis in case of Binear Search
+   ### :timer_clock: Time Complexity Analysis in case of Binary Search

    The time complexity of the above algorithm is O(log(n)), where n is the size of the search space (say array of size n).